openmc-dev/openmc/examples/serialized_custom_source/README.md

 After this, you can build the model by running `python build_xml.py`.
-In the XML files that are created, you should see a reference to build/libserialised_source.so, the custom source library that was built by CMake.
+In the XML files that are created, you should see a reference to build/libserialised_source.so, the custom source library that was built by CMake, and the path to the serialized representation of the source in serialized_source.xml.
 The model is also set up with a mesh tally of the flux, so once you run `openmc`, you will get a statepoint file with the tally results in it.
 Running `python show_flux.py` will pull in the results from the statepoint file and display them.
 If all worked well, you